Fall 2023 Exhibitions are Open!

 During their visit to MOCA, your students will have an opportunity to:

-• Converse, ask questions, and think critically as they interpret artworks by local and international artists across all contemporary art forms
+• Converse, ask questions, and think critically as they interpret artworks by local and international contemporary artists.

 • Consider new perspectives and issues that are relevant and urgent in today’s world